 We weren’t totally out of the woods yet because, as is the case with most developed software, not every piece of code or routine had been written by the developer.
 A number of elements of open source were included (a separate subject in its own right), as were some third party licensed-in elements: as part of the transfer document, we also had to identify which was which, and the relevant terms and conditions that covered their use.

 That fixed the key problem which was essentially a backward-looking one.
 The next problem was forward-looking.
 If we were going to carry on using this developer, could we live with their terms and conditions?
-And that brings us to a perennial problem: why are some many standard terms and conditions in the tech industries so poor?
-And to be clear, by poor, I mean a) they are badly drafted (lots of duplications and contradictions), b) contain clauses that have no real application in the context, and c) are incredibly one-sided.
+And that brings us to a perennial problem: why are so many standard terms and conditions in the tech industries so poor?
+And to be clear, by poor, I mean a) they are badly drafted (lots of duplications and contradictions), b) they contain clauses that have no real application in the context, and c) they are incredibly one-sided.

 This developer’s T&Cs had clauses lifted from other standard forms (eg. materials supplied by the client must not be obscene: really?
 What’s the likelihood of that being an issue in a business to business context), indemnities left, right and centre, the right to increase day rates at any time and by any amount, and a warranty period that was so short that my client was essentially paying the developer to fix the developer’s own mistakes.

 When these issues were pointed out to the developer, the first reaction we got was: Yes, but these are our standard terms.
 But they don’t make sense.
 Yes, but these are our standard terms.